The Ocean Literacy Project: action for the blue economy

 About the project

-The Ocean Literacy Project delivers certified training and community-based programmes that empower individuals and organisations to understand their relationship with the ocean and take ocean-positive action.
-Based on the UNESCO Ocean Literacy Principles and the developing strategy for England, our approach centres on education, equity, and empowerment as foundations for climate resilience, social cohesion, and regenerative futures.
+The Ocean Literacy Project delivers certified training and community-based programmes that help individuals and organisations understand their relationship with the ocean and take ocean-positive action.

 Why Ocean literacy?